RupertZ/Interactive-Lab-Hub/Lab 5/README.md

 **3. Set up peak detection** Can you identify when your signal reaches a peak and then goes down?

 Include links to your code here, and put the code for these in your repo--they will come in handy later.
+Link: https://github.com/RupertZ/Interactive-Lab-Hub/tree/Spring2021/Lab%205 (The code is in the root folder of Lab5)

 #### Teachable Machines (beta, optional)
 Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
 However, its simplicity is very useful for experimenting with the capabilities of this technology.